sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 You start with **gathering evidence**, then you **identify suspects**, **come up with a theory of means and motive**, and then you solve it.
 Thinking about it that way made fixing flaky tests more enjoyable and it actually became a fun challenge for me instead of a frustrating and tedious problem.

-So that's the framework I'm going to use in this talk for explaining how to fix flaky tests.
+So that's the framework I'm going to use to explain how to fix flaky tests.
 Let's start with step one: gathering evidence.

 ## Gathering evidence